CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 Can I get feedback as to why my application has not been funded?

-There is no formal feedback provided by the Contemporary Music assessment panel, however if you are unsuccessful and you intend to apply again in future, it’s worth contacting Elizabeth Reid (Project Officer) to get advice on your new application.
+There is no formal feedback provided by the Contemporary Music assessment panel, however if you are unsuccessful and you intend to apply again in future, you may contact Elizabeth Reid (Program Officer) to get advice on your new application.

 What percentage of applications receive funding?

-Approximately 36% of applications were successful in receiving funding in 2016.
-Please note that the number of applications receiving funding in any year depends on various factors such as quality of the applications and the total number of applications received.
+An average of approximately 40% of applications are successful in receiving funding per round.
+Please note that the number of applications receiving funding in any round depends on various factors such as quality of the applications, amount being requested in funding, and the total number of applications received.
+Each round may attract 40-60 applications, and it is a highly competitive process.
+You are encouraged to attend an information session when available, to get tips on the applications process.

 How many applications can I put in per round and how often can I apply?